-This is especially true if you work with external applications, corporate systems, want to implement SSO (single sign-on) or provide access to resources without disclosing your login and password.
+This is especially true if you are working with external applications, corporate systems, want to implement SSO (single sign-on) or provide access to resources without disclosing your login and password.

 What is implemented